Toledo vs. Colorado State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 61, is 2.5 points above Saturday's over/under.
+- The combined points per game average of the two teams, 61, is 2.5 points greater than Saturday's over/under.

-- The 54 combined points per game that these two squads have allowed this season are 4.5 fewer than the 58.5 over/under in this contest.
+- The 54 combined points per game that these two squads have allowed this season are 4.5 fewer than the 58.5 total in this contest.

-- Rockets games have an average total of 55.5 points this season, 3.0 fewer than Saturday's over/under.
+- The average total in Rockets games this season is 55.5, 3.0 points fewer than Saturday's over/under of 58.5 .

-- In 2021, games involving the Rams have averaged a total of 52.0 points, 6.5 fewer than this game's set over/under.
+- The 52.0 PPG average total in Rams games this season is 6.5 points fewer than this game's over/under.

 Toledo Stats and Trends